 Note that there are some exceptions, e.g. the http_raw_uri keyword.
-See http.uri and http.uri.raw for more information.
+See http.uri for more information.

 8.2 Meta Keywords

 Meta keywords have no effect on Suricata's inspection of network traffic; they do have an effect on the way Suricata reports events/alerts.